Glyburide and Ketamine: Safe to Combine?

 Verdict at Tovani Health

-Glyburide and ketamine are compatible.
-The practical issue is hypoglycemia risk: glyburide has a longer half-life and active metabolites that produce more frequent and prolonged hypoglycemia than glipizide, especially in older patients.
-The Beers Criteria list glyburide as a medication to avoid in adults 65 and older.
-The pre-session fasting window for KAP compounds this — we work with you on dosing.
+Glyburide and ketamine have no clinically significant interaction.
+The practical issue is hypoglycemia risk: glyburide has a longer half-life and active metabolites that produce more frequent and prolonged hypoglycemia than glipizide.
+The pre-session fasting window amplifies this — for KAP days we coordinate with you on a hold/reduce strategy.
+Many endocrinologists are migrating patients from glyburide to glipizide or non-sulfonylurea alternatives for exactly this hypoglycemia profile, independent of KAP.

-If you take DiaBeta regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take DiaBeta regularly and are considering at-home ketamine therapy, the combination is generally safe at therapeutic doses.
 This page covers the brief pharmacologic context and what we do at intake.

 How DiaBeta interacts with ketamine